-One unit of consumer directed attendant care service equals a full 15 minutes.
+One unit of consumer-directed attendant care service equals a full 15 minutes.
 The established benefit limit for Alternatives Attendant Care Service is 11,648 units per state fiscal year.
-Services are reimbursable when provided according to the beneficiary's approved Plan of Care.
+Services are reimbursable when provided according to the participant's beneficiary's approved plan Plan of participant's beneficiary's participant's beneficiary's participant's beneficiary's participant pa

 A maximum of 8 hours per day, 7 days per week is allowed.
-The number of hours included on a beneficiary's Plan of Care is based on a medical assessment, the individual's needs and other support systems in place.
+The number of hours included on a participant's beneficiary's plan Plan of care Care is based on a medical assessment, the individual's needs and other support systems in place.

-213.230 Provider Qualifications Consumer-Directed Attendant Care Services
+Provider Qualifications - Consumer-Directed Attendant Care 213.230 Services

-Provider qualifications for Consumer-Directed Attendant Care are as follows:
+Provider qualifications for Consumer-Directed Attendant Care are as follows: Eligible Alternatives participants may establish an Alternatives Attendant Care Service Agreement, AAS 9512, with individuals who meet the following criteria:

-- A. The Attendant Care provider shall not be an individual who is legally responsible for the beneficiary, i.e., spouse or legal guardian or attorney-in-fact authorized to direct the beneficiary's medical and service needs: - B. The Attendant Care provider shall not be an individual chosen by the beneficiary as his/her Decision-Making Partner. - .
-The Attendant Care provider must be 18 years of age or older.

-- The Attendant Care provider must be a United States citizen or legal immigrant authorized to work in the U.S. - The provider of Attendant Care Services must be free from evidence of the following: - 1.
+- The Attendant Care provider shall not be an individual who is considered legally A. responsible for the participantheneficiary, e-q-ite, spouse or legal guardian or attorney-infact authorized to direct the beneficiary's medical and service needs anyone acting as a guardian. - B. The Attendant Care provider shall not be an individual chosen by the beneficiary as his/her Decision-Making Partner. - BC.
+The Attendant Care provider must be 18 years of age or older. - The Attendant Care provider must be a United States citizen or legal immigrant authorized to work in the U.S. - DE.
+The provider of Attendant Care Services must be free from evidence of the following: - 1.
 Abuse or fraud in any setting - 2.
 Violations in the care of a dependent population - 3.
-Conviction of a crime related to a dependent population - Conviction of a violent crime - The Attendant Care provider must be able to read and write at a level sufficient to follow written instructions and maintain records. - G. The Attendant Care provider must be able to do simple math in order to complete the Alternatives Attendant Care Provider Claim Form (AAS 9559). - The Attendant Care provider must be in adequate physical health to perform the job tasks required. - .
+Conviction of a crime related to a dependent population - 4.
+Conviction of a violent crime - The Attendant Care provider must be able to read and write at a level sufficient to follow written instructions and maintain records. - FG.
+The Attendant Care provider must be able to do simple math in order to complete billing elaim forms.the Alternatives Attendant Gare Provider Claim Form (AAS-9559); - 图形.
+The Attendant Care provider must be in adequate physical health to perform the job tasks required. - HI.
 The Attendant Care provider must be free from diseases transmittable through casual contact. - J. The Attendant Care provider must agree to a criminal history background check. - K. The Attendant Care Provider shall not be a state employee unless provided a written waiver of § 19-11-705, which refers to employee conflict of interest, by the director of the Department of Finance and Administration granting permission to proceed with the transaction to such extent and upon such terms and conditions as may be specified.
 Such waiver and permission may be granted when the interests of the state so require or when the ethical conflict is insubstantial or remote. - NOTE: If an Attendant Care provider cannot read, write or do simple math, he/she must provide written documentation and give the name, address and telephone number of the person who will read to him/her any written instructions, who will complete and maintain accurate records for him/her and who will complete billing claim forms for him/her.
 This arrangement does not remove or alter any contractual agreement between the provider and the Arkansas Medicaid Program or the Division of Aging and Adult Services.